MarcoKull/MySense/README.md

 # MySense
 This program is a measurement system for IoT devices based on the LoPy4 Microcontroller written in Micropython.
 It was created during a internship at the GreenTechLab at Fontys Venlo, inspired by and making use of the original MySense software developed by Teus Hagen.

+## LoPy Firmware version:
+- Tested and working with 1.20.2.rc6

 ## Supported Devices
 - BME680 Temperature/Humidity/Airquality Sensor
 - HCSR04 Distance Sensor